ghanwaHamdani/login-log-analyzer/README.md

 Login Log Analyzer

+DESCRIPTION...
 This a tool that parses SSH authentication logs and flags suspicious login activity.
-It has three injected attacks (brute force, far apart IP addresses, and off-hours login)
+It has three injected attacks (brute force, far apart IP addresses, and off-hours login).
 I built this to practice log analysis and detection skills similar to the way an SOC analyst tool would.

 HOW IT WORKS...
 	generate_logs.py -- this is a synthetic SSH auth log generator with injected attacks. parser.py -- this is a regex based log parser with a structured DataFrame detector.py -- this contains functions (kind of like a playbook) for detecting the injected attacks